 Ninti was contracted to undertake a feasibility study on behalf of IAHA in Tennant Creek and surrounds.
 The objective of the study was to:

 Support for Intensive Family Support Services (IFSS) Evaluation Project – Social Compass

 Ninti assisted Social Compass to evaluate the IFSS by providing senior Aboriginal Community Researchers to provide feedback/input on data collection tools and processes, including a semi-structured interview guide for families participating in IFSS, a participant information sheet for families, a consent process for families and instruction on how best to conduct interviews.
 Ninti then attended site visits with Social Compass researchers to support/conduct interviews with families across the communities of Yuendumu, Tennant Creek, Alice Springs and Ntaria.

 Trachoma Health Promotion Study – Newman’s Own Foundation Fund at Rockefeller Philanthropy Advisors

 Trachoma is one of the major causes of preventable blindness in Australia, and we are the only developed country to have epidemic levels of the disease.
 It is found predominantly in remote and very remote communities.
-This project involves Ninti Aboriginal Community Researchers working with remote communities in the NT to run focus groups to discuss the importance of and response to messages about facial cleanliness and access to washing facilities in homes and other places in communities.
-This activity forms part of a broader trachoma project collaboration between Ninti and the Indigenous Eye Health (IEH) Unit at the University of Melbourne, which contributes to the goals of the National Trachoma Health Promotion Programme.
+This project involved Ninti Aboriginal Community Researchers working with remote communities in the NT to run focus groups to discuss the importance of and response to messages about facial cleanliness and access to washing facilities in homes and other places in communities.
+This activity formed part of a broader trachoma project collaboration between Ninti and the Indigenous Eye Health (IEH) Unit at the University of Melbourne, which contributes to the goals of the National Trachoma Health Promotion Programme.